Grandpa in My Pocket: Production

-The first three series of the show was set in the fictional location called "Sunnysands".
+The first three series of the show were set in fictional location called "Sunnysands".
 The exterior scenes were filmed on location in the towns of Southwold and Aldeburgh, in Suffolk.
 The Mason's house was in Crabbe Street, Aldeburgh.
 The pier and the lighthouse were in Southwold.
 The bike and other shops were in Walberswick.

 The Masons' windmill for the fourth series is Cley Windmill, located in Cley next the Sea in Norfolk.